-For instance, Figure 11, adapted from Dedrick et al., (2008), provides a visual representation of the iPod's global value chain, color-coded differently for each participating country.
-It can be seen that industrial countries -Japan and the U.S.- capture the lion's share of value added along the chain.
+For instance, in producing an iPod, a widely used sample in describing value added, Dedrick et al., (2008) explains that industrial countries - Japan and the US - capture the lion's share of value added along the chain.
 While the product retailed in 2008 for \$299, the value added retained in China, the assembly country, was only \$3.86, or less than 2 percent.
-Moreover, the value of imported intermediates, at over \$140 (essentially capital-intensive intermediates including the hard drive and display, all produced in Japan), was already 35 times the value added in assembly and testing, which represented only 2.7 percent of the ex-factory price of the product (this without counting the wholesale and retail distribution margins).
-In such a situation, any local-content rule could only be violated.
+Moreover, the value of imported intermediates, at over \$140 (essentially capitalintensive intermediates including the hard drive and display, all produced in Japan), was already 35 times the value added in assembly and testing, which represented only 2.7 percent of the ex-factory price of the product (this without counting the wholesale and retail distribution margins).
+In such a situation, any local content rule could only be violated.